 Getting to the top of Sandakphu isn’t easy, and you can be sure the view will take your breath away.
 This mountain isn’t one you should take lightly, but it’s not one you should shy away from either.
 Here are ten memorable things to do on your Sandakphu trek that you won’t forget in a hurry.

-Get Clear Directions
+Get Clear Directions of Sandakphu

 Some people get lost in more ways than one on their trek to the top of Sandakphu.
 If you’re driving, you can get directions from Darjeeling by asking at your hotel or finding someone local who knows where it is.
 If you’re going with a tour operator, they should offer good directions as well.
 It’s best if you leave Darjeeling by 7am so that you can watch the sunrise from atop of Mount Singalila.